enviodev/docs/docs/hypersync-usage.md

 From/To Addresses: The transactions.from and transactions.to fields filter transactions by the sender (from) and recipient (to) addresses.
 Here, we filter transactions where the sender or recipient address is 0x1e037f97d730Cc881e77F01E409D828b0bb14de0.

-The following example shows how to filter transfer events for a specific address on an ERC-20 contract:
+The following example shows how to filter all ERC-20 transfer events for a specific EOA address:

 ```bash
 curl --request POST \